metatensor/metatrain/docs/src/concepts/fine-tuning.rst

 experiment with their different combinations if needed.
 You might also consider using a lower learning rate, e.g. ``1e-5`` or even lower, to stabilize the training process.

+This is especially interesting, if one wants to obtain a model with multiple ``energy`` variants.
+In that case it is recommended to continue training both ``energy`` variants /heads, to avoid "forgetting" previously learned representations.
+Thus, you should specify those variants in the ``targets`` section of your ``options.yaml``.

 LoRA Fine-tuning
 ----------------